 The Company monitors its liquidity risk and maintains a level of cash and cash equivalents deemed adequate by the Investment Manager to finance the Company's operations and to mitigate the effects of fluctuations in cash flows.
 Funds not invested in longer-term strategic investments or investments in special situations and structured transactions are temporarily invested in liquid investments and managed by a third-party manager of international repute, or held on deposit with commercial banks.
-The Company also holds listed securities amounting to US\$46,264,000 as at 31 December 2024 which was transferred from its wholly owned subsidiaries, held listed securities amounting to US\$52,545,000.
+The Company also holds listed securities amounting to US\$46,264,000 as at 31 December 2024 which was transferred from its wholly owned subsidiaries during the year.
+As at 31 December 2023, the Company through its wholly owned subsidiaries, held listed securities amounting to US\$52,545,000.
 These listed securities are liquid and can therefore be sold from time-to-time to generate additional cash to settle any existing and ongoing liabilities of the Company.